docelic/rsyncnow/README.md

 (in dry run mode) and printing them to STDOUT as a stream.
 We call these processes `finders`.

-1. As the finders keep printing files to sync, keep reading their STDOUT in real-time and pushing the files needing a sync to the queue.
+1. As the finders keep printing files to sync, we keep reading their STDOUT in real-time and pushing the files to be synced to our small internal queue.

-1. As soon as enough files to sync are collected (i.e. as soon as "blocks" are filled with paths, or periodically every X seconds), run separate rsync processes (called "syncers") which are given those specific files to sync.
-They work immediately since they are given specific paths, there is no index to build.
+1. As soon as enough files to sync are collected (i.e. as soon as "blocks" are filled with paths, or periodically every X seconds), we run separate rsync processes (called "syncers") which are given those specific files to sync.
+Rsync starts syncing immediately since it is given specific paths, there is no index to build.

 ## Usage instructions